 The Foundation's grant programmes are approved by Trustees.
-The Foundation will only accept applications from registered charities.
 All programmes involve an application process.
 Applications are assessed by the Trustees, including robust assessment of governance.
 Final approval is sought at board meetings before decisions are shared with applicants.
 The applicants must sign up to Terms & Conditions before funding is released via bacs payment.
 All grantees must complete an evaluation report, outlining expenditure, performance, and impact on at least an annual basis.